guard/listen/README.md

 Please note that:
 - Specs suite on JRuby and Rubinius aren't reliable on Travis CI, but should work.
-- Windows and *BSD adapter aren't continuously and automaticaly tested.
+- Windows and \*BSD adapter aren't continuously and automaticaly tested.
+- \*BSD is broken and not supported any more, see: [#220](https://github.com/guard/listen/issues/220)

 ## Pending features